craigem/weewx-responsive-skin/README.rst

 WeeWX Responsive Skin
 =====================

-This my fork of weewx-responsive-skin_ by dacpslock_.
-It carries changes I've made that are no applicable for upstream.
+This my fork of weewx-responsive-skin_ by dcapslock_.
+It carries changes I've made that are not applicable for upstream.
 All changes I've made are made are licensed as per the LICENSE_ file.

 The canonical home for this repo is https://git.mcwhirter.io/craige/weewx-responsive-skin